 There are a plethora of OTT revenue models to choose from– so much so that first-time dabblers are often left very confused.
 There are three factors to consider when selecting the right monetization model:

 The type of content you offer to your viewers will have a bearing on the revenue model that works best.
-Subscription models work well for regular content, while pay-per-view models serve one-off or exclusive video content.
+Subscription models work well for regular content, while pay-per-view monetization model serve one-off or exclusive video content.
 Businesses must identify their overarching content genre and topic before narrowing in on a revenue model.

 Your target audience will also demand what model you choose.
 Regular watchers might be tapped into through subscription models while shifting target audiences can be roped in through pay-per-view systems.